cvonsteg/RepublicML/README.md

 Whilst newer ML libraries and packages make models out-of-the-box, accessible, and easy to use, they do not necessarily lend themselves to understanding the underlying components.
 This project is an (ambitious) attempt and learning-by-doing...from scratch.

 I will attempt to build common machine learning models/algorithms from scratch using primarily base Python, and occasionally the likes of Numpy for more efficient linear algebra operations.

-### TODO

-1) median, mode utils
-2) unittests for utils
-3) simple linear reg
+The goal is not to build something novel or faster, or more efficient.
+Instead I want to do as much of the modelling myself, from first principles, in an attempt to understand the underlying mathematics, assumptions, and python data model at a far deeper level than I do at the offset.

 ## Model Classes

 Models will be split into 4 primary classes:

 1) Supervised Regression